geudde/attic-chest/pages/13.reference/01.porden/docs.md

 As, through the trackless air, the feather'd race, With speed untir'd, pursue their rapid chace,
 Or sportive wheel in many a mazy ring,
-Now soar on high, now sink on idle wing ;
+Now soar on high, now sink on idle wing;
 Thus o'er his head the finny nations glide,
 And lash with strenuous tail the sparkling tide.